AlanLuu/lox-go/doc/http.md

     - The headers dictionary must be empty or only contain strings or else a runtime error is thrown
 - `http.serve([path], port)`, which starts an HTTP server that serves all files and directories in the specified directory path on the specified port number.
 If the path is omitted, the current working directory's path is used as the path to serve
     - On success, this method blocks until it is interrupted using Ctrl+C, in which case the server is shut down and a runtime error is thrown
+- `http.srvTest(handler/callback)`, which returns an HTTP test server instance from the specified HTTP handler object or callback function
+- `http.srvTestUnstarted(handler/callback)`, which returns an unstarted HTTP test server instance from the specified HTTP handler object or callback function

 HTTP request objects have the following methods associated with them:
 - `request.body(buffer/dict/string/urlvalues)`